These recommendations cover general site-wide characteristics. Accessibility and content recommendations follow.

 Try to organize sections and content according to users' needs, not necessarily by departmental organization or hierarchy.
 Try to identify what items a user would logically want, even if it means grouping functions from different areas together.

-Use a validator to ensure the site's compliance (validate both XHTML and CSS) with W3C coding recommendations.
+Use a validator to ensure the site's compliance (validate both HTML5 and CSS) with W3C coding recommendations.